 “Well, it’s quite simple.
 I am sad because I can’t marry the woman I love.
 But despite my sadness I can laugh, I can walk, I can talk, and I can think.
 And when I think, I feel ashamed of myself, because I would then realize that I am thinking of someone who hasn’t given me anything.
 I think of the girl night and day, but she doesn’t give me anything.
 What about God, Who gave me life, Who gave me eyesight, Who gave me speech, Who gave me all the means to learn and think, etc, etc?
 The truth is that I am now thinking more of the girl than of God!
 Isn’t this reason enough for me to be ashamed of myself?
 And when I realize this and try as best I can to think of God –again– I just can’t do it.
 I would only find myself torn between the girl and God.
 I can’t help it.
 I wish I could forget all about the girl and think of God only, but I can’t.
 Every single day now I am becoming more and more aware of my contradictions.
 Every single day now I am learning more and more about myself.
 I’m becoming more and more aware of the world around me.
 Now, I not only see the world or hear it– I feel it.
 Now, I am more sensitive to beauty.
-Now, more than ever before, I would love to see the bright moon in the heart of a starry sky; I would love to see and hear birds twittering over my head; I would love to see water flowing in a river, with the green trees swaying gently in the wind on the banks; I would love to see trees in full blossom; I would love to see kids playing merrily on the ground around their homes; I would love to see late-roosting birds fluttering away to their nests.
+Now, more than ever before, I would love to see the bright moon in the heart of a starry sky: I would love to see and hear birds twittering over my head; I would love to see water flowing in a river, with the green trees swaying gently in the wind on the banks; I would love to see trees in full blossom; I would love to see kids playing merrily on the ground around their homes; I would love to see late-roosting birds fluttering away to their nests.

 “And again, I realize that those things are just what God wants me to pay attention to.
-You’ve read the Quran, haven’t you, and you know that God speaks about the earth and the skies, about the rivers and the seas, about palm-trees and grapes and olives and figs and birds and beasts, and all sorts of things.
+You’ve read the Koran, haven’t you, and you know that God speaks about the earth and the skies, about the rivers and the seas, about palm-trees and grapes and olives and figs and birds and beasts, and all sorts of thing.
 God wants us to think of those things.
 He wants us to think about them as a means to remind ourselves of Him.
 And so I find myself thinking once again of Him, although for a short while.
 Now, I think of God in a different way– say, in a better way.
 Still, I’m ashamed of myself.
 I know that my thoughts should go to God first.
 But what can I do?
 I am torn between God and my love.”

 “You didn’t answer my question, though,” said Hassan in a tremulous voice.”
 How can you be sad and happy at the same time?”